Thermodynamics in expanding shell-shaped Bose-Einstein condensates: Bubble trap thermodynamics (noninteracting)

 \subsection{BEC critical temperature}

-For a noninteracting (NI) system, thermodynamic properties follow from Eq.~(\ref{radial_eq}) (see appendix \ref{thermo_appendix} for details on the thermodynamic formalism).
+For a noninteracting system, thermodynamic properties follow from Eq.~(\ref{radial_eq}) (see appendix \ref{thermo_appendix} for details on the thermodynamic formalism).
 Of crucial importance for shell-shaped condensates is the BEC critical temperature, $T_c$, which is computed by solving the implicit equation:

-where $N$ is the number of particles in the system and we denote the single-particle ground state ($k=0$, $l=0$, $m=0$) with subscript $``0"$.
+where $N$ is the number of particles in the system and we denote the single-particle ground state ($k=0$, $l=0$, ${m_l}=0$) with subscript $``0"$.
 From the spectrum of the bubble trap, we can determine the BEC critical temperature as a function of detuning, $\Delta$.
 Fig.~\ref{bubble_Tc} shows that as the system expands from a filled sphere to a hollow, thin shell, the critical temperature drops significantly.

-Qualitatively, this can be explained by considering the phase-space density $n / n_Q(T)$ where $n=N/\text{Vol}$ is the particle density, where $\text{Vol}$ represents the characteristic volume of the bubble, and $n_Q(T) \equiv (m k_B T / 2\pi \hbar^2)^{3/2}$ is the quantum density.
+Qualitatively, this can be explained by considering the phase-space density $n \lambda_T^{3}$ where $n=N/\text{Vol}$ is the particle density with $\text{Vol}$ representing the characteristic volume of the bubble and $\lambda_T \equiv (2\pi \hbar^2 / m k_B T)^{1/2}$ is the thermal de Broglie wavelength.
 Condensation should occur when the phase-space density is on the order of unity.
 As the system expands from a filled sphere into a thin shell, the volume of the shell increases while the particle number is fixed, hence the particle density decreases.
 Therefore, one must lower the temperature to obtain a phase-space density on the order of unity.

 In addition to the reduction of $T_c$ at large detuning, the function $T_c(\Delta)$ decreases monotonically with $\Delta$ and also possesses an inflection point at a small detuning value of $\Delta \approx 38$.
-We note this inflection point occurs slightly before the hollowing-out transition discussed earlier.
+With regard to our earlier discussion on the noninteracting ground state of the bubble trap, this inflection point occurs slightly after the peak density of the wavefunction begins to move radially outward, but before the ground state becomes hollow.
+For $\Delta = 38$, the density of the ground state wavefunction at the origin is approximately $62\%$ of its peak value and hence clearly has yet to hollow-out.

 In contrast to a recent calculation by Tononi et al \cite{Tononi_2020} of the BEC critical temperature of a Bose gas in a similar geometry, which relied on the semiclassical approximation, here we obtain our result using the (numeric) spectrum of the bubble trap.
 Shortly, we will directly compare the semiclassical method with the spectral method and find that the $T_c$ obtained from the spectrum is lower than that obtained semiclassically.